WuLC/TomatoClock/README.md

 ## How to use?

-Basic gui when like this
+The GUI of the small tool is like this

 ![][1]